sporto/imm/doc/imm.md

 ## replace(record)

-Replace a record.
+Replaces one item or many.
-Replaces an existing record based on the id.
+This discards any previous data from the replaced items.
-Throws if record not found.
+Throws if record / records not found.

 ```js
 collection = collection.replace({id: 11, label: 'Sam'})